Arcsin00/HTB-Support/HTB - Support.md

 Bloodhound: [https://github.com/BloodHoundAD/BloodHound/releases](https://github.com/BloodHoundAD/BloodHound/releases)

-As we wont be using evasion techniques running sharphound on the target is simply a matter of uploading the binary to our target using EvilWinRM and executing it.
+As we wont be using evasion techniques running sharphound on the target is simply a matter of uploading the binary to our target using our EvilWinRM shell and executing it.
 Bloodhound will be used on our local machine to visually graph our target environment using the info we collected with sharphound.
 This takes a bit of setup which I will not cover here, I would recommend using this guide to complete the initial Neo4j and Bloodhound setup: [https://github.com/duncandw/Howto-Install-neo4j-and-BloodHound-on-Ubuntu](https://github.com/duncandw/Howto-Install-neo4j-and-BloodHound-on-Ubuntu)

 ```text-plain
 *Evil-WinRM* PS C:\Users\support\Documents> upload /home/kali/Desktop/HTB/Machines/support/SharpHound.exe